Start planning your trip

 Photo by Pixta

 A kotatsu is a type of home heater.
-It consists of a low table, placed over an electric heater and covered with a futon (a quilt or heavy blanket) that traps in heat.
-You can warm your lower body by sitting at the table, and relaxing under the blanket.
-A sunken kotatsu (hori-gotatsu) is another style of the kotatsu, incorporating a recessed floor into which the heater is placed.
-Being able to sit in a chair and dangle your feet into the warmth below is an experience unique to the sunken kotatsu.
+It consists of a low table placed over an electric heater and covered with a quilt or heavy blanket to trap in heat.
+You can warm your lower body by sitting at the table and relaxing under the blanket.
+A sunken kotatsu (horigotatsu) is another heating table incorporated into a recessed floor.
+Sitting in a chair and dangling your feet into the warmth below is an experience unique to the sunken kotatsu.

-In the past, people used to warm themselves at a sunken hearth (known as irori in Japanese.
-The irori refers to the square they would cut out of the floor and light a fire in).
-Unfortunately the sunken hearth was not able to warm up the entire body, and so around the end of the 14th century, they devised a wooden frame (called yagura) to place over the dying embers of the fire, and placed a quilt on top of that to keep the heat from escaping.
+In the past, people warmed themselves by sitting in front of an irori, or open hearth in Japanese.
+(The irori refers to the square cut out of the floor where a fire is lit).
+Unfortunately, this open hearth was not efficient in warming up the entire body.
+So around the end of the 14th century, they devised a wooden frame (called yagura) to place over the dying embers of the fire and put a quilt on top to keep the heat from escaping.
 This is thought to be the origin of the kotatsu.

-In the 17th century, the heater was made portable by putting the hot charcoal in earthenware or china.
-This transportable home heater was known as an anka (a type of foot or bed warmer), and is the predecessor of the modern kotatsu.
+In the 17th century, the heater was made portable by placing hot charcoal in earthenware or ceramic containers.
+This portable heating device was known as an anka (a type of foot or bed warmer) and is the predecessor of the modern kotatsu.

-In the 1950's, the kotatsu switched to electricity as its heat source, as opposed to using charcoal and briquette.
-The electric kotatsu quickly spread through Japanese households.
+In the 1950s, the kotatsu switched its heat source from charcoal and briquettes to electricity.
+The electric kotatsu quickly became a popular appliance in Japanese households.

-Households without a kotatsu have increased in number due to the spread of other types of home heaters in recent years.
-But, Japanese-style restaurants and izakaya often have seats surrounding a sunken kotatsu, allowing the majority of Japanese to enjoy the kotatsu experience there.
+In recent years, households without a kotatsu have increased with the arrival of numerous heating devices.
+However, Japanese-style restaurants and izakayas (Japanese-style pubs) often have seats surrounding a sunken kotatsu, allowing guests to enjoy a traditional kotatsu experience.